-Speed tests can take four forms:
+Speed tests can take the following forms:

-- A reading of the physical line speed provided by the residential gateway, (i.e., DSL modem, cable modem (for HFC), optical network terminal (for fiber-to-the-home), or fixed wireless subscriber module; - 2.
-A reading of the speed test available from within the residential gateway web interface: - 3.
-A reading of the speed test found on the service provider's web page; or - A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway, using speedtest.net or other front ends powered by Ookla or M-Lab.
+- 1. A reading of the physical line speed provided by the residential gateway, (i.e., DSL modem, cable modem (for HFC), optical network terminal (for fiber-to-the-home), or fixed wireless subscriber module; - 2.
+A reading of the speed test available from within the residential gateway web interface; - 3.
+A reading of the speed test found on the service provider's web page; or - 4.
+A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway, using the speed test tool embedded in CAO's challenge portal or an NTIA-approved speed test application (i.e., Ookla, M-Lab, Cloudflare, or Netflix).